Welcome Back Student Events - Pick Your Campus - TBA FOR 2021!

 - Go to class prepared (textbook, notebook, pens, etc.).

-- Find out about campus resources (Academic Support Center, Co-Curricular Activities, Clubs and Organizations, Writing Center, Library, Counseling, etc.) that will benefit you throughout the semester.
+- Find out about campus resources (Academic Support Center, Student Life, Clubs and Organizations, Writing Center, Library, Counseling, etc.) that will benefit you throughout the semester.

 - Get a planner (calendar, phone) that you will use.
 The back of the Student Handbook includes a very handy, dandy day planner.